Frequently Asked

 - Do I own the code?

 - Yes.
-Every Conductor build lives in a private GitHub repository owned by us during the engagement; if you leave, we transfer the repo to your GitHub or hand you a full export.
+Every site we build lives in a private GitHub repository owned by us during the engagement; if you leave, we transfer the repo to your GitHub or hand you a full export.
 Same with the database (Neon Postgres) and any client assets.

 - What if I want to leave?